rust-lang/rust-forge/src/infra/policies/mfa-critical-systems.md

 (AAL-2) with the same intent, since this _could_ potentially decrease security, especially if TOTP the backup is configured in a way that makes it reachable to attack vectors during admin operations

-Project members holding several hardware security keys **must** uniquely identify the ones used to access Rust infrastructure, therefore guaranteeing non-ambiguity for the daily usage and revocation scenarios.

 Finally, when a Project member with access to critical infrastructure loses access to a hardware device used for MFA (e.g. a laptop was stolen or a YubiKey was lost), this must be disclosed with the Rust Infrastructure team, and that device **must** be immediately revoked from all systems it was configured as